iStrayMentis/intern-case-study/README.md

 ## Expectations

+### Case Study

-* You are going to work within a team.
+* You are going to work within a team for 2 hours.
 * [Clone](github-mac://openRepo/https://github.com/peakgames/intern-case-study) or [Download](https://github.com/peakgames/intern-case-study/archive/master.zip) the source code of the application into your local environment.
+* Compile and run the application with your preferred development environment or existing run scripts (see above section).
 * Review the existing code base of the application.
-* Compile and run the application with your preferred development environment or existing run scripts (see above section).
-* Create and introduce a new bot into the application which conforms the [BOT](https://github.com/peakgames/intern-case-study/blob/master/src/main/java/net/peakgames/pisti/bot/Bot.java) interface.
+* Create and introduce a new bot into the application which conforms the [Bot](https://github.com/peakgames/intern-case-study/blob/master/src/main/java/net/peakgames/pisti/bot/Bot.java) interface.
 (Your bot should be one single class)
 * You are not allowed to make any change on the existing code base other than your bot.

+### Case Assessment
 * Your bot will play the game with other group's bots.
-* Explain your implementation of bot and your understanding of the application.
+* Explain your implementation of bot and your understanding of the application for 5-10 minutes.